AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-events-messages/01-event-grid-events-to-endpoint.md

 ### Task 1: Create Azure Event Grid resources

-In this section of the exercise you create the needed resources in Azure with the Azure CLI.
+In this task, you will create the required Azure Event Grid resources, including a custom topic, using the Azure CLI.

 1. In the lab VM, click on the **Azure Portal icon** as shown below: